StanForever/awesome-websites/README.md

 ## Motivation
 We all love to surf the Internet.
 Most of the times, we come across some cool awesome websites which we tend to bookmark for future use.
 And I love to say that I'm no exception to this behavior.

 Since I have found so many such awesome websites throughout my journey in this vast ocean we call Internet, I would like to share my collection with you all.
-I hope you will like this cool collection of mine and don't forget to bookmark my website too!
+I hope you will like this cool collection of mine and don't forget to star my repo!

 Most of the websites are just for fun and some are very useful for specific purposes.
 Though I have written brief information about it in front of the link which I hope will grow your curiosity.
 Enjoy and do share this cool collection with your friends 🙂

+## # :
+* [http://50waystogetajob.com](http://50waystogetajob.com/) : Steps to help you move forward in getting that next job.
+* [https://www.7cups.com](https://www.7cups.com/) : 7 Cups is a website which provides online emotional heath support service to people experiencing emotional distress by connecting them with trained listeners.
+The listener, trained in active listening, interacts with the person seeking help via an anonymous and confidential chat.

 ## A :
 * [http://www.allitebooks.com](http://www.allitebooks.com/) : Free IT eBooks Download. :books: